What is problem gambling?

 What can I do if I am worried about my gambling?

 If you are concerned about your own gambling, you should seek professional support to help you.
-There are lots of different support agencies that are able to offer safe, confidential and non-judgmental help.
-See the useful links on this page.
+There are lots of different support agencies that are able to offer safe, confidential and non-judgmental help:

 I know somebody who I think is a problem gambler, what should I do?